Skip to content

 Lofoten in Clouds Pt.
 II

-(Contination from part I) The reason for the wealth in fish on the Lofoten islands is a large migration movement, which takes place in the cold season when it gets too cold for the cod up north in the Barents sea.
-After being caught the fish dries up in a natural way on wooden racks, which can be seen everywhere on the island.
-In early spring, when it gets warmer and comfier for flies and worms, the fish is being collected and shipped.
-After the process the cod is called “stockfish” and due to its durability it was important as source of food especially in seafaring for many centuries.
-Nowadays tourism is the most important source of income on the islands, but cod fishing still plays a role and the stockfish is still popular in former seafaring countries like Spain and Portugal.
+(Continuation of part I) The wealth of fish on the Lofoten islands is a significant migration movement, which takes place in the cold season when it gets too hard for the cod up north in the Barents Sea.
+After being caught, the fish dries up naturally on wooden racks, which can be seen everywhere on the island.
+In early spring, the fish is collected and shipped when it gets warmer and comfier for flies and worms.
+After the process, the cod is called “stockfish,” due to its durability, it was necessary as a food source, especially in seafaring, for many centuries.
+Nowadays, tourism is the most important source of income on the islands, but cod fishing still plays a role, and the stockfish is still prevalent in former seafaring countries like Spain and Portugal.

 test